 Recently I sat down to help a friend rethink her kitchen and open it up to the entire living space of her house.
-One item on her must-have list was a breakfast bar and another was a drinks bar which her husband, sons and family guests could enjoy outside the main action zone of her kitchen-to-be.
-A few days earlier, I had received photos of a dazzling built-in bar [top] Mick De Giulio created for a new concept kitchen at Kohler’s Wisconsin headquarters.
-Mick is the top kitchen designer in the country right now with sink lines for Kohler and Kallista.
-I had the pleasure of meeting him last summer at the Kitchen of the Year event.
+Two items on her list were beverage bars — one item a must-have for breakfast and the other a drinks bar which her husband, sons and family guests could enjoy outside the main action zone of her kitchen-to-be.
+A few days earlier, I had received photos of a dazzling built-in bar [top] Mick de Giulio created for a new concept kitchen at Kohler’s Wisconsin headquarters.
+Mick is one of the top kitchen designers in the country, with sink lines for Kohler and Kallista.
+I had the pleasure of meeting him last summer when he built a Kitchen of the Year in Rockefeller Center.

-All the talk about bars got me thinking that there wasn’t all that much difference between one used for breakfast and another for cocktails or wine since the basic elements — a sink, water source, some type of refrigeration and storage — were essentially the same while the appliances and accessories change it up.
+All the talk about beverage bars got me thinking that there wasn’t all that much difference between one used for breakfast and another for cocktails or wine since the basic elements — a sink, water source, some type of refrigeration and storage — were essentially the same.
+Only appliances and accessories change it up.
 Of course, the looks can be very different, or not.

-De Giulio built ins (heck a De Giulio anything) always have custom features and handcrafted details such as the teak “anvil” sink base, fashioned after a blacksmith’s work table.
-The Bacifiore entertainment sink is equally hammered and polished (top photo).
-A Sub-Zero under counter wine refrigerator and the designer’s signature metal boy cabinets are topped with Ann Sacks Nero Marquina marble counter while the backsplash takes advantage of the brand’s Versailles glass-tile.
+De Giulio’s built ins (anything de Giulio) have custom features and handcrafted details such as the teak “anvil” sink base, fashioned after a blacksmith’s work table.
+His Bacifiore entertainment sink is equally hammered and polished (top photo).
+A Sub-Zero under counter wine refrigerator and the designer’s signature metal-boy cabinets are topped with Ann Sacks Nero Marquina marble counter while the backsplash takes advantage of the brand’s Versailles glass-tile.

 Pushed to the back of the drinks staging area is Kohler’s trough sink fitted with a hot-water faucet.
 Close up, it’s easier to see the stunning effects of multiple reflective surfaces.

-A mid-century modern service bar renders a decorative wall in reflective 1-inch mosaics.
+A mid-century modern beverage bar renders a decorative wall in reflective 1-inch mosaics.
 Simple glass-front upper cabinets (look closely) and slab-front Java cabinets preserve clean lines.
-It’s interesting to note that by shrinking the size of the bar sink the functionality is limited to serving vs clean up.
+It’s interesting to note that by shrinking the size of the bar sink so dramatically (it’s tiny) the functionality is limited to serving vs clean up.
 But it’s handy to have a party-size ice maker at the ready alongside the wine cooler.

 One side of a butler’s pantry in the Cappuccino Kitchen (a Wolf-SubZero award winner) is devoted to beverage service though I’m not convinced that stashing it so far away from the dining and living space is the most functional location.
-This same kitchen (which can be seen on the link) also has a Miele cappuccino machine built into the wall but with no counter below.
+This same kitchen also has a Miele cappuccino machine built into the wall but with no counter below.

 This wine-centric bar also has a mini sink with bins overhead and a wine chiller below.
 From the shape of the top cabinet to the right of the sink, I suspect a dish drawer.